Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 +++
-title = 'Decision-Making in a Rock Band' date = 2024-11-07T13:22:24+04:00 draft = false
+title = 'Decision-Making in a Rock Band' date = 2024-11-07 lastmod = 2024-11-08
+draft = false
 +++

-How do you run a rock band and avoid endless arguing, frustration and eventual breakup?
-It's an age old question, and today I'm trying to answer it.
+How do you run a rock band and avoid endless arguing, frustration, and eventual breakup?
+It's an age-old question, and today I'm trying to answer it.

 Specifically, I'm going to discuss unknown hobbyist bands where no members are paid.
 It's the only situation that I'm familiar with.
 And it requires the process itself to be comfortable and rewarding for everybody.
-There are no financial/promotional insentives to stay otherwise.
+There are no financial/promotional incentives to stay otherwise.

 And people don't!
 What's the average lifespan of a band/lineup?
 Like, 2 years?